JOHNNYMACONNY/silver-fortnight/docs/IMPLEMENTATION_PROGRESS.md

 - No role mapping from simple to complex roles
 - No progressive disclosure patterns

-**Current Reality**: Basic database operations work, but no user-facing functionality exists for the documented three-tier system.
+**Current Reality**: Challenge Detail Page is complete and production-ready, but three-tier progression system and other advanced features still need implementation.

 ### ⚠️ Collaboration System - PARTIAL IMPLEMENTATION